ukhsa-collaboration/active10-backend/user_management/README.md

-# Active10 - Authentication Microservice
+# Active10 - User Management Microservice

 ## Description

-Authentication microservice for the Active10 application.
-This service provides authentication, user management, and NHS Login integration for the Active10 app.
+User Management microservice for the Active10 application.
+This service provides user management, and NHS Login integration for the Active10 app.
 Built with FastAPI, PostgreSQL, and Alembic for migrations.

 ## Features

 - NHS Login authentication and callback flow
-- JWT-based authentication
 - User profile and email preferences management
 - Integration with NHS Personal Demographics Service (PDS)
 - RESTful API endpoints for user and authentication operations